triton-inference-server/python_backend/examples/instance_kind/README.md

 Results is class: TABBY
 PASS: ResNet50 instance kind
 ```
 It is also possible to load multiple model instances on CPU and GPU
-if neccessary.
+if necessary.

 Below the instance group setting will create two model instances,
 one on CPU and other on GPU.
 ```
 instance_group [{ kind: KIND_CPU }, { kind: KIND_GPU}]
 ```

 For more information on possible model configurations,
 check out the Triton Server documentation [here](https://github.com/triton-inference-server/server/blob/main/docs/user_guide/model_configuration.md#model-configuration)